July 4, 2024 easy tips to save a dying orchid

 Steps:

-3. Trim off any brown, mushy roots with sterilized scissors.
+3. Trim off any brown, mushy roots with the sterilized scissors.
 Healthy roots are usually firm and white or green.

 2. Adjust Watering Habits